 Outlets order products from the DC:

-- In iikoOffice, an outlet employee creates an internal order for products.
+- In iikoOffice, an employee creates an internal production order based on the form.

 - The system sends the order during the next data exchange with the HQ.